martinring/thesis/src/1-Introduction.md

 higher levels of abstractions for design such as the *Formal Specification Level* [@DSW:12] and the *Electronic System Level* [@MBP:07], or the lifting of SAT solvers to solvers for *SAT Modulo Theory* (SMT) [@ES:2003;@BBC+:2005;@Wille2007SWORDAS;@Dutertre:2014;@Moura2008Z3AE], but these cannot and will not be able to cope with the complexity.
 The consequences are evident today: While several years back, the actual implementation process was the core activity in any design flow, verification dominates today.
 In fact, more than 40% of the time and costs within the design are devoted to prove the correctness of a system [@Foster:13].

 Because of this situation, we are convinced that verification cannot solely be addressed by incremental improvements of existing approaches anymore, but rather a shift in the existing verification paradigm.
 In this thesis, we are proposing a methodology towards such a paradigm shift.

+## Self-Verification

 Current verification techniques such as theorem proving, model checking, static analysis or testing are conducted at design time and finished before deployment,